 Though many personal injury cases are settled far before they reach court, they are still some of the most frequent types of cases seen within U.S. civil courts.
-Common types of personal injury cases can include auto accidents, slip and falls, premise liability cases, truck accidents, as well as wrongful death cases.
+Common types of personal injury cases can include auto accidents, slip and falls, premise liability cases, truck accidents as well as wrongful death cases.
 If you or a loved one has recently been injured, working with a personal injury lawyer in Fort Lauderdale can be an asset.
-Learn more about the cases that we most commonly see at Charles Legal, PLLC below.
+Learn more about the cases that we most commonly see at Charles Injury Law, below.

-- Truck Accident: Commercial truck accidents can be devastating.
+- Truck accidents: Commercial truck accidents can be devastating.
 In many cases, they lead to lifelong injuries or death.
-Due to the nature of a multi-ton vehicle, truck drivers do not typically suffer the same type of injuries as those driving cars.
+Due to the nature of a multiton vehicle, truck drivers do not typically suffer the same type of injuries as those driving cars.

-- Premise Liability: Property owners in Florida are held to a certain standard as well as “duty of care.”
+- Premise liability: Property owners in Florida are held to a certain standard as well as a “duty of care.”
 When a customer or visitor is injured due to the negligence or carelessness of the property owner, victims may be entitled to compensation for their injuries.

-- Slip and Fall: According to the CDC, slip and falls are a leading cause of serious injury and even death.
+- Slip and fall: According to the CDC, slips and falls are a leading cause of serious injury and even death.
 They often happen when there are hazardous conditions on a property that have not been adequately addressed by property owners.